nyarly/valise/README.md

 somewhere, each user can have a config file at .coolapprc and sometimes you even get a per-project configuration file (if that makes sense for the app.)

-For instance, 'git' does something like this, with ~/.gitconfig and per-project .git directories. 'bash' works this way, with /etc/bashrc and ~/.bashrc.
+For instance, `git` does something like this, with ~/.gitconfig and per-project .git directories. `bash` works this way, with /etc/bashrc and ~/.bashrc.

 It's a really helpful pattern used in many Unix apps, especially since it makes complex flexible configuration much easier to grasp.
 I miss it in a lot of